CannabisData/cannabisdata/docs/CONTRIBUTING.md

 3. Direct hosting requests to the containerized app.

-This step provides access to this containerized app from a [Firebase Hosting] URL, so the app can generate dynamic content for the Firebase-hosted site.

 ```bash
 firebase deploy --only hosting:production
 ```

+This final step provides access to the containerized app from your Firebase Hosting URL.
+Your containerized app, running on Cloud Run, is now generating dynamic content for your Firebase-hosted site. *Carpe diem* 🎉